 Abstract: Findings in political science, economics and security studies suggest that during civil war aid can be used to help establish control of contested areas and reduce levels of insurgent violence by winning the “hearts and minds” of the population.
 These accounts typically ignore the strategic implications of aid distribution by pro-government forces, namely that rebel groups should resist the implementation of aid projects that would undermine their position.
 Using a new dataset of fine-grained and geo-located violence incidents in Afghanistan and random variation in the administration of some US counter-insurgency aid, I show that insurgents strategically respond to counter-insurgency aid in contested districts by resisting through violent means.
 The results indicate that civilian aid only reduces insurgent violence when distributed in districts already controlled by pro-government forces; when allocated to contested districts civilian aid in fact causes a significant increase in insurgent violence.
 The results also indicate that the effect of counterinsurgency aid on violence varies by project type, and can be overwhelmed by macro-level strategic changes in the conflict.

-Abstract: Past research suggests that increasing citizen political knowledge and coordination can improve government performance via "bottom-up accountability," where mobilized local communities exert pressure on elected officials through democratic processes.
-A randomized field experiment in Peru demonstrates that interventions to promote bottom-up accountability can sometimes have perverse effects on government performance, among other outcomes.
-I find that accountability workshops reduce participation in the district's ``participatory budgeting" process and increase support for civil unrest as a tool for sanctioning politicians.
+Abstract: Past research suggests that increasing citizen political knowledge and coordination can improve government performance in developing countries via “bottom-up accountability,” where mobilized communities exert pressure on elected officials through democratic processes.
+A randomized field experiment in Peru demonstrates that interventions to promote bottom-up accountability can sometimes have unintended effects on participation, government performance and protest.
+I find that accountability workshops reduce participation in “participatory budgeting” processes and increase support for civil unrest as a tool for sanctioning politicians.
 Although the intervention increases the initiation of recalls for poor-performing mayors, these mayors respond to the recall threat by further reducing their effort.
-Taken together the evidence suggests that improved information and coordination of local elites is not sufficient to improve government performance where it has previously lagged.